xaneem/Treasure-Hunt/README.md

 Note:
 Some hosting providers are seen to cause problems with the Facebook login feature, resulting in a redirect loop.
 Please make sure it is a problem with the actual code before you open an issue.

+Update:
+Facebook has updated the Graph API and there are some breaking changes.
+This application is not actively maintained, and could need some changes to work correctly.
+Please feel free to send a pull request if you're working on it.

 License
 =======